nuhaminteshome/nuhaminteshome/README.md

 # Hi there 👋, I'm Nuhamin!

-🎓 Senior at George Mason University, studying Information Technology with a minor in Data Analytics
+🎓 Information Technology Graduate from George Mason University with a minor in Data Analytics.

 I'm passionate about turning data into actionable insights and solving real-world problems using data.
 My main interests lie in **data science**, **data analytics**, ,**business analytics** and **machine learning**, and I enjoy working on projects that combine technical skills with practical applications.